 Any person who believes that s/he has been discriminated against on the basis of his/her, race, color, ethnicity, national origin, sex, (including sexual orientation or gender identity), pregnancy, mental or physical disability, age, religion, height, weight, marital or family status, military status, ancestry, genetic information, while at the Academy, or an Academy activity, should immediately contact the Academy Administrator or designee below.
+"Race" is inclusive of traits historically associated with race, including, but not limited to, hair texture and protective hairstyles.
+For purposes of this definition, "protective hairstyles" includes, but is not limited to, such hairstyles as braids, locks, and twists.

-Complaints will be investigated in accordance with the administrations guidelines, established by the Academy.
+Complaints will be investigated in accordance with the administration's guidelines, established by the Academy.
 Any student making a complaint or participating in an academy investigation will be protected from any threat or retaliation.
 The Academy Administrator or designee can provide additional information concerning equal access to educational opportunity.